mr-ayush-agrawal/Stepping_Pros/Hangman/README.md

 I will start writing the code.
 Currently I think the code in my head and leave it there only.
 This shall help me to work with this.

 I haven't written any effictive code in python.
 As I have learned this language recently.
 This will help me to gain confidence in the language.

+Working with multiple source code files.
+I have crated a long program but never worked with the multiple file having the source code for a single program.